gemoc/ICSA2017Tutorial/readme.md

 }
 ```

-It remains to create Glue clode for the sematics.
-Lets do that together.
+It remains to create glue clode for the sematics.
+Lets do that together!